A Beautiful Art Gallery, Shop & Tea Room in Farsley, Leeds

 We have a growing programme of courses and workshops for all abilities including life drawing, photography, felt making and ceramics

-The Gallery manages the new Spinning Mill Studios; home to a number of local artists and makers, our artist in residence and a drop in workshop-space.
+The Gallery manages the Spinning Mill and Twisting Gallery Studios; home to a number of local artists and makers, our artists in residence and a drop in workshop-space.

 The unique Sunny Bank Mills Archive is not only home to the heritage of the mill and it’s people but also a resource and inspiration to artists and makers.